Crime in Albania: Today

 Much of the crimes committed today are tied to the Albanian mafia both in Albania, but also in other European countries.
 The cocaine market in the UK is owned by the Albanian mafia.
 There are also problems with Albanian media portraying murders as "blood feuds" and many who are arrested suspected of murder use the phrase "I did it for blood feud" thus complicating forensic investigations.
-There also signs of "blood feud certificates" where civilians purchase certificates by corrupt officials in order to apply for asylum in European countries with complicated stories of blood feuds.
+There are also signs of "blood feud certificates" where civilians purchase certificates by corrupt officials in order to apply for asylum in European countries with complicated stories of blood feuds.
 Albanian authorities are however quick to file reports and initiate prosecutions, with serious penalty, thus lowering the murder rate.
 However, a change of culture is needed in order to eradicate the phenomenon, requiring roughly 25 years.

 There is also a cultural phenomenon of how organized crime is portrayed in modern-day media, with Albanians being portrayed as mainly antagonists.
 Organized crimes is defined by UN as "a structured group of three or more persons, existing for a period of time and acting in concert with the aim of committing one or more serious crimes or offences established in accordance with this Convention, in order to obtain, directly or indirectly, a financial or other material benefit".
-Albanian organized crime has become a transnational phenomenon with ties in Kosovo, Macedonia, Montenegro and the Italian and Colombian mafia as well.
+Albanian organized crime has become a transnational phenomenon with ties in Kosovo, North Macedonia, Montenegro and the Italian and Colombian mafia as well.
 Much of the organized crimes is based on families with consanguinity belonging to the same clan and village.
 The networks are made of "people of the village" which discourages dropouts.
 Organized crime in Albania has also expanded on the European heroin market which has led media corporates displaying Albanian criminals' main objectives as drug trafficking, human trafficking, car trafficking and money laundering.
 Albanian authorities have been criticized by the international community because they do not hinder criminal activities.
 In 2013, The U.S. Department of state pointed out in a report the necessity of the implementation of laws and convictions of suspects.
 The Albanian authorities have decreased anti-trafficking law enforcements as a result of a lack of evidence.
 Family ties and nepotism and favouritism is seen as a possible factor in the corruption amongst Albanian officials in the court system resulting in difficulties in investigations which has put Albania in the 116th place of 175 countries in accordance to the Corruption Perception Index.
 Money laundering helps syndicates diversify their revenues, which is a result of the fall of communism, which allowed for organized crime to penetrate into politics.
 In May, 2019, the Albanian government was criticized for having links to the organized crime.